Why is My Dog Becoming Aggressive?

 When it comes to training, the key is to ignore bad behavior (provided it’s not immediately threatening) and reward good behavior with attention.
 “Negative attention is still attention, so yelling and shouting your dog’s name when it’s lunging and growling may only fuel the problem,” says Dr. Chavez.

-One common technique that helps in the initial stages is what Dr. Chavez called the ‘invisible dog’ approach.
+One common technique that helps in the initial stages is Dr. Chavez called the ‘invisible dog’ approach.
 “This is where you are instructed to ignore the dog completely, except for only feeding and potty walks for two weeks,” he said.
 “Even during these allowable interactions, you are instructed to avoid eye contact and be very cold to the dog.”

 Dogs who are being given the ‘invisible dog’ technique go through a mourning phase, where they miss the attention and affection of their pet parent so much that they become open to training and to being very cooperative.
 After this period, the dog’s behavior is usually better modified.
 “Invisible dog is tough because the last thing we want to do is ignore a pet we love,” says Dr. Chavez.
 “But it must be adhered to very consistently for it to work, and when it fails, it’s usually our fault for giving in.”